 In S. 212, the legislature increased carryforward authority to five percent, but limited the eligible use to repairs and renovations exclusively.
-In light of the potential budget impacts from COVID and our efforts to begin to address any potential shortfall, we seek the authority to use identified HR and operational efficiencies to minimize the impact to our institutions.
+We seek the authority to use identified HR and operational efficiencies to minimize the impact to our institutions.

-3. Retroactively extend waiver of interest charges on past due accounts (included in S. 704) In S. 704 signed into law in May 2020, the legislature included a waiver of interest charges on past due student debt that was outstanding from March 13, 2020, through September 15, 2020.
+3. Retroactively extend waiver of interest charges on past due accounts (included in S. 704)

+In S. 704 signed into law in May 2020, the legislature included a waiver of interest charges on past due student debt that was outstanding from March 13, 2020, through September 15, 2020.
 The impacts of COVID continue to be felt, and the need to financially support students through the pandemic remains critical.
 We seek to remove any obstacle to our students' successful completion of their educational pursuits.